zulip/zulip-architecture/zaps/0002-encrypt-push-notifications.md

    sending the server admin error messages about it — appropriately so — but we don’t accumulate ghost clients.)

+   - If a request gets replayed at least `PUSH_REGISTRATION_LIVENESS_TIMEOUT` after the original request succeeds, this could in theory result in a working `PushDevice` being deleted by the `"REQUEST_EXPIRED"` handler.
+It's the responsibility of the server implementation and network layer to avoid faults that could have this failure mode.

+     There is a known plausible scenario for a replayed request: An unlikely race starting with a server backup taken for the purpose of testing a Zulip server upgrade while the request was in a
+     queue:

+       1. The original server successfully completes the registration and continues running normally.

+       1. The backup is restored on a duplicate server at least `PUSH_REGISTRATION_LIVENESS_TIMEOUT` after being taken, and notably, the original request is restored as part of this process.

+       1. The duplicate server would send the request from its queue, getting this error and deleting its `PushDevice` record due to the stale request error.

+       1. However, the bouncer and original server continue running normally.

+       Thus, that unlikely race would not lead to a fault.

 ### In register-queue